HauntedThemes/ghost-search/README.md

 This parameter has 4 methods in it: `beforeDisplay`, `afterDisplay`, `beforeFetch`, `afterFetch`. \
 `afterDisplay` and `afterFetch` have a parameter `results` that contains the results fetched. \
-They are usefull to do things before results are visible to users.
+They are useful to do things before results are visible to users.

 Example: